Northwestern vs. Ohio NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Northwestern has combined with its opponents to put up more than 47 points just twice this year.
+- Northwestern has combined with its opponents to put up more than 47.5 points only twice this year.

-- Ohio and its opponents have combined to score more than 47 points in two games this season.
+- Ohio has combined with its opponents to score more than 47.5 points in two games this season.

-- The two teams combine to score 39 points per game, eight less than the over/under in this contest.
+- The two teams combine to score 39 points per game, 8.5 less than the over/under in this contest.

-- The 60 points per game these two squads have allowed their opponents to score this season are 13 more than the 47 over/under in this contest.
+- The 60 points per game these two squads have allowed to opponents this season are 12.5 more than the 47.5 over/under in this contest.

-- Wildcats games this season have an average total of 47, the same value as Saturday's over/under.
+- The average total in Wildcats games this season is 47, 0.5 points fewer than Saturday's over/under of 47.5 .

 Northwestern Stats and Trends

-- Northwestern's games this year have hit the over two times in three opportunities (66.7%).
+- Northwestern's games this year have gone over the total in two out of three opportunities (66.7%).

-- This year, the Wildcats have turned the ball over seven times, six more than the Bobcats' takeaways (1).
+- The Wildcats have turned the ball over six more times (7 total) than the Bobcats have forced a turnover (1) this season.

 - Find the latest spread and moneyline odds for Northwestern at SISportsbook.